 Chris Maska, J.D. currently serves as Texas Alliance for Life’s General Counsel.
 He has been actively involved in the pro-life movement since 1988 when he helped found a pro-life group at the University of Texas School of Law.
 Chris has been pro-life since Roe.
-He even attended the first ever March for Life.
+He even attended the first-ever March for Life.
 In 2015 Chris was presented with the Virtus in Lege award by Bishop Joe Vasquez at the Red Mass.
 Chris is Board Certified in Administrative Law and is currently the Director of the Division of Hearing & Appeals at the Texas Education Agency.
-Chris resides in Travis County with his wife Linda and his three children Veronica, Gregory, and Theresa.
+Chris resides in Travis County with his wife Linda and his three children, Veronica, Gregory, and Theresa.

 Robin Armstrong, M.D.

 Robin has been engaged in the political process since he was a boy.
 Robin received a degree in Microbiology from Texas A&M University.
-He then attended the University of Texas Medical Branch in Galveston where he received his Doctorate of Medicine.
+He then attended the University of Texas Medical Branch in Galveston, where he received his Doctorate of Medicine.
 Today he practices medicine in the hospital and community where he was born and raised.
-Robin has fought for conservative principles as a poll-watcher; an election judge; a precinct chairman; a city chair; a Senatorial District Convention Chair; a delegate to precinct, senatorial district, and state conventions; and a delegate to the 2008 Republican National Convention.
+Robin has fought for conservative principles as a poll-watcher, an election judge, a precinct chairman; a city chair; a Senatorial District Convention Chair; a delegate to the precinct, senatorial district, and state conventions; and a delegate to the 2008 Republican National Convention.
 He has served as a member of the State Republican Executive Committee from Senate District 11 and served as Vice Chairman of the Republican Party of Texas from 2006 to 2010.
 Today, Robin serves as Texas’ Republican National Committeeman.
-Robin has been married to Dr. Martha Armstrong for 13 years and they have four sons: Daniel, Gabriel, Joshua, and Noah.
+Robin has been married to Dr. Martha Armstrong for 13 years, and they have four sons: Daniel, Gabriel, Joshua, and Noah.

 Jim Shaw, D.C.

-Jim Shaw holds a Bachelor’s degree from Southwestern University in Georgetown, and a Doctor of Chiropractic from Parker College in Dallas.
+Jim Shaw holds a Bachelor’s degree from Southwestern University in Georgetown and a Doctor of Chiropractic from Parker College in Dallas.
 He has practiced in Austin since 1995, specializing in injuries, rehab, and nutrition.
-Dr. Shaw currently heads American Chiropractic Education, a company dedicated to providing cutting-edge seminars, training and information to chiropractors across the U.S. His company offers advanced certification in Functional Nutrition.
+Dr. Shaw currently heads American Chiropractic Education, a company dedicated to providing cutting-edge seminars, training, and information to chiropractors across the U.S. His company offers advanced certification in Functional Nutrition.
 Dr. Shaw has educated over 1200 Chiropractors in his training classes.
 He has been a featured speaker at the Texas Chiropractic Association Annual Meeting.
 Interested in the direction of Travis County, he ran for County Commissioner in 1998.
 He later joined the Texas Alliance for Life Board of Directors to further the cause of Life.
 He lives in Round Rock with his wife of 31 years, Shannon.
 He and Shannon have six children and four grandchildren.
-Jim and Shannon adopted two of their children through their work with foster care.
+Jim and Shannon adopted two of their children through their work in foster care.